-Kwantlen Polytechnic University is a learning community committed to providing a safe and civil environment which is respectful of the rights, responsibilities, well-being and dignity of all its members.
-As a member of the Kwantlen community students can expect to be a part of a respectful, engaging, collaborative, creative and innovative environment.
-Kwantlen's culture is based on critical inquiry, collegial debate, knowledge generation, freedom of expression, diversity and environmental stewardship and sustainability.
+Kwantlen Polytechnic University (KPU) is a learning community committed to providing a safe and civil environment which is respectful of the rights, responsibilities, well-being and dignity of all its members.
+As members of the KPU community, students can expect to be a part of a respectful, engaging, collaborative, creative and innovative environment.

 - Every student has a right to pursue their education in an environment that is safe, secure and conducive to learning.
-Students have a right not to be subjected to harassment, sexual harassment, bullying or discrimination, indignity, injury or violence.
+Students have a right not to be subjected to harassment, sexual harassment or violence, bullying or discrimination, indignity, injury or violence.

 - Students have the right to free inquiry, expression, belief, political association and assembly, provided they do not interfere with the rights of others, with the effective operation of the University or violate other University policies and procedures.

 - Every student has a right to due process and procedural fairness in any investigation of allegedly improper student conduct or alleged violations of KPU Policy.

 - Every student has a right to a protection of privacy consistent with University policy and existing privacy legislation.

 - Students have the right to be informed of the content and requirements of their courses and programs.

 - Students have the right to reasonable and legitimate access to the University's buildings and facilities.

 - Students have the right to reasonable access to statements of policies, procedures and guidelines of the University and student organizations.